TeskaLabs/asab/doc/asab/zookeeper.rst

 1. `z_path` argument, which is Zookeeper URL (see below)
 2. the configuration section specified by `config_section_name` argument
-3. `ZOOKEEPER_SERVERS` environment variable
+3. `ASAB_ZOOKEEPER_SERVERS` environment variable

 The `z_path` argument has precedence over config but the implementation will look at configuration if `z_path` URL is missing completely or partially.
-Also, if configuration section doesn't provide information about servers, `ZOOKEEPER_SERVERS` environment variable is used.
+Also, if configuration section doesn't provide information about servers, `ASAB_ZOOKEEPER_SERVERS` environment variable is used.

 Example of configuration section